Highway (2014 Bengali film): Development

-Surinder Films, the production house of Nispal Singh Rane (Koel Mallick's husband), will be financing this film.
-This film also marks the Bengali directorial debut of Sudipto Chattopadhyay of Shobhana 7 Nights and Pankh fame.
-The film was earlier titled Aparichito, which later changed to Highway.
+Surinder Films, the production house of Nispal Singh Rane (Koel Mallick's husband), financed this film.
+The film also marks the Bengali directorial debut of Sudipto Chattopadhyay of Shobhana 7 Nights and Pankh fame.
+The film was earlier titled Aparichito, which was later changed to Highway.

 Casting

-Actress Koel Mallick was signed to play the female lead opposite Parambrata Chatterjee, which is their second pairing after Hemlock Society.
+Actress Koel Mallick was signed to play the female lead opposite Parambrata Chatterjee, which was their second pairing after Hemlock Society.
 Her character is that of a psychologically affected woman, whose father died while she was in 9th Standard.
 Regarding her role, she said, "It has Parambrata and me and once again we play characters that are completely opposite to each other but I wouldn't compare it to a Hemlock Society."
 Because of being preoccupied with this film, she rejected the offer of being cast as the female lead in Aniruddha Roy Chowdhury's Buno Haansh, opposite Dev.
-Actor Gaurav Chakrabarty plays the character of a rockstar in this film.
+Actor Gaurav Chakrabarty played the character of a rockstar in this film.

 Filming

-Filming locations include the picturesque hill station of Darjeeling in West Bengal.
+Filming locations included the picturesque hill station of Darjeeling in West Bengal.
 Shooting was delayed a bit due to excessive downpours during the crew's stay at Darjeeling.

 Soundtrack

 Anupam Roy roped in to compose the film score for Highway.
-Lyrics will also be penned by him.
+Lyrics were also penned by him.